OWASP/owasp-mastg/Document/0x07a-Testing-Authentication-and-Session-Management.md

 #### Remediation

 The implementation of a second or multiple factors should be strictly enforced on server-side for all critical operations.
+If cloud solutions are in place, they should be implemented accordingly to best practices.

 Step-up authentication should be optional for the majority of user scenarios and only enforced for critical functions or when accessing sensitive data.

-Additionally it should be supplemented with passive contextual authentication<sup>[1]</sup>, this can be:
+Regardless of 2FA or step-up authentication, additionally it should be supplemented with passive contextual authentication<sup>[1]</sup>, which can be:

 * Geolocation
 * IP address
 * Time of day

 Ideally the user's context is compared to previously recorded data to identify anomalies that might indicate account abuse or potential fraud.
 This is all happening transparent for the user, but can become a powerful control in order to stop attackers.

+An additional control to ensure that an authorized user is using the app on an authorized device is to verify if device binding controls are in place.
+Please check also "Testing Device Binding" for iOS and Android.

 #### References